Friday, January 15, 2016

 How To Prepare

 Before the day of the electroencephalogram (EEG) test, tell your doctor if you are taking any medicines.
-Your doctor may ask you to stop taking certain medicines (such as sedatives and tranquilizers, muscle relaxants, sleeping aids, or medicines used to treat seizures) before the test.
-These medicines can affect your brain's usual electrical activity and cause abnormal test results.
+Your doctor may ask you to stop taking certain drugs (such as sedatives and tranquilizers, muscle relaxants, sleeping aids, or medications used to treat seizures) before the test.
+These medicines can affect your brain's regular electrical activity, leading to abnormal test results.

 Do not eat or drink foods that have caffeine (such as coffee, tea, cola, and chocolate) for 12 hours before the test.